ViGeng/lab_device_manager/README.md

 - `return`: User returns devices (increases inventory)
 - `add_stock`: Adding new inventory (increases inventory)

-## Security Considerations

-- Passwords are hashed using Werkzeug's secure password hashing
-- Session management handled by Flask-Login
-- CSRF protection should be added for production use
-- Change default secret key and admin password
-- Consider implementing rate limiting for production

 ## Troubleshooting

 1. **Port already in use**: Change port in `app.py` or kill existing process